 The belief in fate and destined love suggests that there is only one true love and one predetermined marriage for life.
 Prospective partners are either meant for each other or not.

-In many cultures and periods of history, people have had the view of love and a long-term relationship as their fate and destiny.
+In many cultures and periods of history, people have held the view that love and a long-term relationship are their fate and destiny.
 These are the traditional European romantic love ideals found in literature and scholarship.
-Anthropological studies (see for review, Karandashev, 2017, 2019) have shown that these cultural beliefs exist in many African and Asian societies.
+Anthropological studies have shown that these cultural beliefs exist in many African and Asian societies (see for review, Karandashev, 2017, 2019).

 These folk and literary perceptions are mirrored in words such as destiny and fate, which assume the existence of an ultimate agent that guides a person to perfect love and predetermined marital partnerships.
 True love is an unavoidable fate.
 It is beyond a person’s control.
 He or she just ought to succumb and accept it as destined love, with all that happens.

-In many cultures and languages, there are words that express the meanings of fate or destiny in love, or something alike.
+In many cultures and languages, there are words that express the meanings of fate, love destiny, or something similar.
 For example, the classical Greek word for an unshakable and binding destiny is “anánk” (starcrossed love).
 The Japanese word for the feeling that love with this person is inevitable is “koi no yokan.”
 The Chinese word for a force impelling a relationship’s destiny is “yuán fèn.”
 The Korean word for lifelong, unshakable love is “sarang” (Lomas, 2018).

 We can see that the notion of predetermined love has appeared in a variety of cultures and languages.
 Here are just a couple of examples of the cultural beliefs in fate and destiny in love and marriage.

 Love is mostly involved in the marital relationship, along with sentimental affection, sexual attraction, sympathy, and attachment.
-However, despite its importance in men and women’s marital lives, love is exhibited in moderation (de Munck, 2019; Spiro 1977).
+However, despite its importance in men’s and women’s marital lives, love is exhibited in moderation (Victor de Munck, 2019; Spiro 1977).

 Like in other East Asian societies, Burmese spouses are reserved in their emotional expressions.

 These are the cultural beliefs about destined love in Chinese society.
-People have traditionally followed their faith in relational fatalism.
-Predestined relational affinity is embodied in the Chinese concept of “yuan.”
-(Goodwin & Findlay, 1997; Yang, 2006).
+People have traditionally followed their faith through relational fatalism.
+Predestined relational affinity is embodied in the Chinese concept of “yuan” (Goodwin & Findlay, 1997; Yang, 2006).

 Because they believe in a predetermined relationship affinity, people think that the type of relationship, how long it will last, and how well it will work are all determined by affinity.